IntelliSOFT-Consulting/ohie-cr/README.md

 docker-compose up
 ```

-OpenEMPI will be available at port 8080 with credentials admin/admin.
+OpenEMPI will be available at port 8088 with credentials admin/admin.
+PostgreSQL will be available and running at port 5433